 |M1006||Use Recent OS Version||

-Android 10 prevents applications from accessing clipboard data unless the application is on the foreground or is set as the device’s default input method editor (IME).
+Android 10 introduced changes to prevent applications from accessing clipboard data if they are not in the foreground or set as the device’s default IME.

 Application vetting services could detect usage of standard clipboard APIs.